Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills

 What if I told you that, in many cases, we respond in a very unproductive or downright negative way?
 We could be responding in more neutral or more positive ways and our lives could be more productive.

-Instead of wasting a tremendous amount of emotional and mental resources feeling negative, angry, frustrated, guilty, upset, you name it, we can focus more on feeling appreciated as well as content.
+Instead of wasting a tremendous amount of emotional and mental resources feeling negative, angry, frustrated, guilty, upset, you name it, we can focus more on feeling appreciated.
 It’s all a choice.

 But unfortunately, if we hang on to these past memories and we judge them in a predictably negative way, we lose sight of the fact that we can always choose our judgments.
 We feel that our negative analysis is just who we are.
 It’s part of our identity.
 It’s part of our personality.

 Well, it isn’t.
 It’s always a choice.
 With this technique of simple meditation steps for beginners, you gain some freedom from the emotional roller coaster ride that you feel just takes you to negative territory like clockwork.
 Here’s how it works.

 Step #1: Count your breath

 Meditation is an excellent way to relieve anxiety and regain your center.
 However, many have trouble achieving a totally clear mind.

 Meditating on breath refers to the technique of focusing on the pace and depth of your inhalation and exhalation.
 This will not only help prevent distraction but also improve your breathing.